-Are you like me and sometimes travel somewhere simply because of food or quirky accommodation?
+Looking for vegan accommodation?
+Are you like me and sometimes travel somewhere simply because of food or a quirky place to stay?
 Does the sound of an all veg place to rest your weary head make you excited?!

 I have a new hobby of collecting vegan hostels, hotels, resorts, etc. and figured I should actually publish the information!
 This list will be updated as I discover new ones.

 Disclaimer: I have not stayed at all of these places nor am I personally affiliated with them.
 I’ve just compiled this list and the descriptions based on each accommodation’s websites, reviews, social media profiles, etc. in hopes that it helps others seeking out vegan places to stay for some travel inspiration.
 If you find your place on this list and don’t want it listed, just contact me and I’m happy to take it down.
 This list began with a discussion on the Vegan Travel group on Facebook and many of the places listed below were recommended by members there.

 Know of a somewhere not on this list or found something inaccurate?
 Please comment below or contact me and let me know!

 AirBnB – If there’s no specifically vegan accommodation where you want to go, I recommend getting an AirBnB with a kitchen.
 I do this all the time and it’s way cheaper than a hotel and means you can be vegan pretty much anywhere and also explore the local grocery stores!
 Even if I do eat out often I quite like a kitchen to have breakfast at home.

 Veggie Hotels – A database of purely vegetarian and vegan hotels, b&bs and guesthouses in more than 60 countries.
 Search by location, good if you already have a country in mind.